 Board of Directors

-Zakiya Johnson-Lord (she/her/hers) is a founding board member of OUTBermuda.
-She identifies as a Black Bermudian lesbian mother.
+A founding Director of OUTBermuda, Zakiya identifies as a Black Bermudian lesbian mother.
 She attended the Bermuda High School for Girls for 12 years before earning her bachelor’s and master’s degrees in the U.S. Zakiya began her career as a clinical therapist in Alabama.
 She has also lived and worked in Chicago, New York City, and Washington, D.C.
 She has worked in development and donor engagement for LGBTQ+ organisations and is presently serving as senior philanthropic advisor for Movement Voter Project, mobilising voters to build long-term progressive power.
 She and her wife currently live in D.C., where they are raising their young son, who is Black boy joy and magic.

-Ravi Pachai (he/him/his) is Bermudian.
-He has worked in reinsurance for over 15 years and is currently an Underwriting Actuary with AXA XL reinsurance.
+Ravi is a founding Director and returned to the Board on 2019.
+He is Bermudian and has worked in reinsurance for over 15 years and is currently an Underwriting Actuary with AXA XL reinsurance.
 Ravi is a Fellow of the Institute and Faculty of Actuaries and has degrees from Western University, the University of British Columbia, and the Stockholm School of Economics.
 He has lived in Canada, Sweden, Mexico, and most recently London—where he met his husband, Steven, before moving back to the island and becoming involved in the landmark Bermuda Bred case.
 Ravi is passionate about human rights and has a particular interest in the intersectionality of race and sexuality.
 He is an active Commissioner for the Human Rights Commission and he is the President of the AXA XL RISE Business Resource Group.